anmavrid/smart-contracts/README.md

-# Correct-by-Design Smart Contracts - The FSolidM / VeriSolid framework
+# Correct-by-Design Smart Contracts: FSolidM / VeriSolid Framework

 This repository contains the implementation of the FSolidM / VeriSolid framework, which allows designing and generating secure Solidity smart contracts.
 FSolidM / VeriSolid is built on [WebGME](http://github.com/webgme/webgme).
 A hosted version of FSolidM is available online on [CPS-VO](http://cps-vo.org/group/SmartContracts) for non-commercial and academic use.